Resources & Information

 NCMB’s improved outside medical review process

 The Board created a new staff position in fall 2018 to enhance its outside medical review process, with a goal of increasing the number of reviewers available to consult on quality of care cases.
-Below are some of our FAQs on the outside reviewer process.
+As of 2025, the Board has two full-time Quality of Care Case Paralegals and a Quality of Care Team Coordinator.
+In this Forum article, we've collected answers to clinicians’ most frequently asked questions about providing outside medical reviews.

 Q: Why does the Medical Board need outside medical reviewers?

-A: Outside medical reviewers are truly critical to the Board’s case review process.
-NCMB’s success depends on its ability to draw on the knowledge and experience of medical experts regarding standards of care in their areas of practice.
+A: Outside reviewers are critical to the Board’s quality of care case review process.
+The Board relies on its ability to draw on the knowledge and experience of medical experts regarding whether the minimum accepted and prevailing standards of care have been met in investigations and licensing applications that involve quality of medical care provided to patients.

 Q: What is the specific service outside medical reviewers provide to the Board?

-A: The reviewer’s role is to determine whether standards of care were met at the time of treatment.
-Reviewers are provided with bookmarked electronic copies of medical records, which they evaluate.
+A: The reviewer’s role is to determine whether the minimum accepted and prevailing standards of care were met at the time of treatment.
+Reviewers are provided with bookmarked electronic copies of medical records and other relevant documents, which they evaluate.
 They also receive a worksheet for the case review and provide their opinions to the Board in the form of a written report.

 Q: Are outside medical reviewers compensated?